o355/PyWeather/README.md

 * PyWeather can tell you which city a tropical storm is closest to, at a range of up to 300km.

 In addition, these features will soon be coming to PyWeather:
-* PyWeather will soon be able to show you the 5 previous locations you entered. - Coming in 0.6.3 beta
+* PyWeather will soon be able to show you the 5 previous locations you entered. - Coming in 0.6.4 beta
 * PyWeather will soon have a universal updater that's not reliant on Git.
 This should increase the reliability of the updater, and will let Windows users be able to have an automatic updater. - Coming in 0.6.4 beta
-* PyWeather will soon be able to view the weather ON MARS! - Coming in 0.6.4 beta
 * PyWeather will soon be able to show weather for airports worldwide. - Coming in 0.6.4 beta.

 ## Why actually use PyWeather over Wunderground, or other apps?